Table of Contents for this Page

-Expect to pay about $18 per square foot for a genuine brick patio.
+Expect to pay about $17 per square foot for a genuine brick patio, including installation.
 Your price will be lower if your yard is level and has sandy soil, and it will be higher if the soils are harder to work with or if there are slopes and obstacles such as brush removal to deal with.

 Given the average cost per square foot, a 10×10 patio costs about $1,800 when professionally done.
 A larger patio in the 15×25 range, or almost 400 square feet, will cost above $6,000.

 The cost of a installation includes removing grass and topsoil, adding a base layer of gravel and sand plus landscaper fabric to prevent weed growth.
-The bricks are then installed in your preferred design.
+The bricks are then installed in your preferred design, and the project area cleaned up afterward.

 We should note upfront that this page of Costimates discusses genuine brick patios.
 If you’re planning a brick paver patio using bricks made from concrete rather than clay, see our Paver Stone Patio Costimate.
 A Stamped Concrete Patio that looks a lot like brick, especially if color is added to the concrete, is another option, along with a more affordable patio made of gravel or crushed stone.